coditechOld/javascript-basics/Base3/readme.md

 ## Step 2:

-1. show or hide the text depending on which anchor (<a>) is clicked.
+1. show or hide the text depending on which anchor (a tag) is clicked.
 2. do it with one function!
 3. Commit